 The cause of headaches can be difficult to determine.
 The doctor will question you about your headaches and do a physical exam.
-Be sure to mention if you've had a recent cold, if you have allergies and if you smoke, which may contribute to acute sinusitis.

-- Imaging tests.
-Examples include CT or MRI scans.
+- CT scan.
 CT scans use a computer to create cross-sectional images of your brain and head (including your sinuses) by combining images from an X-ray unit that rotates around your body.
-With MRIs, a magnetic field and radio waves are used to create cross-sectional images of the structures within your brain.

 - Sinus infection (sinusitis).
 Centers for Disease Control and Prevention. http://www.cdc.gov/getsmart/antibiotic-use/URI/sinus-infection.html.
-Accessed Feb.
-9, 2012.
+Accessed Jan.
+23, 2015.

-- Swanson JW (expert opinion).
+- O'Brien EK (expert opinion).
 Mayo Clinic, Rochester, Minn.
 Feb.
-14, 2012.
+2, 2015.

 - Headache: Hope through research.
 National Institute of Neurological Disorders and Stroke. http://www.ninds.nih.gov/disorders/headache/detail_headache.htm#142883138.
 Accessed Jan.
 19, 2015.